hindu-comm/mail_stream_advaita-l/2016/10/Ramana_Maharshi_-_Ad/50__shrImallalitAlAlitaH.md

 > shAstras in this life, then पारिशेष्यात् he must have studied in the
 > earlier life/ lives.
 >
-​That appears good.
+That appears good.
 The problem regarding ramaNa's case is already mentioned by you.
-So, I don't need to comment any more.​
+So, I don't need to comment any more.